 While this seems counterintuitive, a bigger tax bill might be just what the doctor ordered to allow you to curb tax bills in the future.
 Paying more now, paying less later.

 The truth is that a Roth conversion doesn’t make sense for everyone.
-So much depends on how much you’ve got stashed away in an old 401k or traditional IRA, how much $ you currently make, & how much you’ve got on hand in savings.
+So much depends on how much you’ve got stashed away in an old 401k or traditional IRA, how much money you currently make, & how much you’ve got on hand in savings.

-Roth conversions are irreversible.
-So it’s really important to assess your specific financial situation – and future earning plans – before you pull the trigger.
 It might make sense for some folks to pay for a bit of time with a fee-only financial advisor, just to ensure the Roth conversion will indeed be beneficial.

 9. Give to Charity:

 Let’s talk about giving money away.
 I like to plan donations out across the year instead of doing lump-sum donations at the end of the year.
-But if you’ve been meaning to donate and haven’t yet, start thinking now about how you can make it happen.

-Towards the end of year you’ve still got time to plan for giving w/o crushing your ability to meet other goals.
 The truth is that the vast majority of folks take the standard deduction while filing taxes, so there’s not going to be any huge tax benefit.
-But knowing your specific situation is pretty important on this one too, because if you do itemize those donations it’ll impact your bottom line tax-wise.

 Taxes or no taxes, giving is always a good practice.